the80srobot/SpacePhysics/physics/DESIGN.md

 objects in the simulation.

-Most modern rigid body systems support determinism (for example, Unity Physics does this by running in fixed time steps), but not rewinding to a previous state, or efficient queries about the future.
+Most modern rigid body systems support determinism (for example, Unity Physics does this by running in fixed time steps), but not scrubbing to a previous state, or efficient queries about the future.

 The system proposed here is a time database (journal) of objects states and